harshbafnaa/english-to-hinglish-translator/README.md

 2. Enter the sentences you want to translate and replace Hinglish words in.

-3. Click the "Translate" button.
+3. Click the "Ctrl + Enter" button.

 4. The translated and replaced sentences in Hindi will be displayed below the text area.